Test-Optional Admissions: A Model of Admissions under Social Pressure

 \paragraph{Simplifications.} Our model makes a number of simplifying assumptions in order to focus on the channel of social pressure as an explanation for going test optional.
 For instance, we abstract away from a student's decision of how much to study for, or whether to even take, the test.
 Instead, we endow students with a test score.
 We then give the college and society a reduced form preference over these test scores rather than microfounding any inference over underlying ability.
 We also don't model the student's application decision.

-One other simplifying assumption to flag is that we model the college as having a fixed underlying utility threshold for admission.
-In particular, even if a switch from test mandatory to test optional leads to a different number of admitted students, the college does not raise or lower its threshold for admission in order to keep its class size constant.
-We return to this point in the \hyperref[sec:conclusion]{Conclusion}.
+Another simplification is that our college has a fixed underlying utility threshold for admission.
+In particular, even if a switch from test mandatory to test optional leads to a different number of admitted students, the college does not raise or lower its threshold for admission in order to keep its class size constant.\footnote{ Our model can be consistent with a capacity constraint if we interpret the zero utility level as the utility both the college and society get from admitting students from a group in excess supply, with no social pressure.
+For example, many highly-selective colleges claim they could fill their entire class with a group of fairly homogeneous students who submit near-perfect SAT scores.} We return to this point in the \hyperref[sec:conclusion]{Conclusion}.

 \paragraph{Student submission behavior.}